mohamedtharwat000/eliteTech/README.md

 # Elite Tech

 Welcome to Elite Tech!
-This repository provides a versatile command-line interface (CLI) for efficient management of databases, supporting both file-based and MySQL database types.
+This repository provides a versatile command-line interface (CLI) and (RESTful API) for efficient management of databases, supporting both file-based and MySQL database types.

+### this code was tested on Linux (ubuntu 22.04) with nodejs runtime installed

+### before running or testing the code run (npm install) to install all dependencies

 ## Switching Between Database Types